HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

 ```

 Previously we would define our users (login, pwd) in an flat file right in the project repository (`identifiants.csv`).
-This new authentication method improves a bith this workflow by making use of environment variables.
+This new authentication method improves a bit this workflow by making use of environment variables.

-> Please note that nonetheless we should a proper authentication system in the future.
+> Please note that nonetheless we should use a proper authentication system in the future.

 In local development, you may define the `users` var in a `.env` file: